 The second performance metric is the duration taken to the AUV to arrive at the desired location. the final performance metric is the Jacobian condition number which reflects the sensitivity of the developed function towards input error.
 This checks how sensitive is the system towards error.
-Here simulation had been conducted using SimulinkTM and the result shows that the developed IBVS system is quite capable to guide the AUV towards the docking station.
+Here simulation had been conducted using SimulinkTM and the result shows that the developed IBVS system is quite capable to guide the

-International Conference on Computing Intelligence and Data Science (ICCIDS 2018) 38 |Page Department of Computer Studies Sankara College of Science and Commerce Saravanampatty, Coimbatore
+International Conference on Computing Intelligence and Data Science (ICCIDS 2018) 29 |Page Department of Computer Studies Sankara College of Science and Commerce Saravanampatty, Coimbatore